duckdb/duckdb-web/CONTRIBUTING.md

 ### Headers

 * The title of the page should be encoded in the front matter's `title` property.
-The body of the pages should not repeat this title word-by-word.
+The body of the page should not start with a repetition of this title.
 * In the body of the page, restrict the use of headers to the following levels: h2 (`##`), h3 (`###`), and h4 (`####`).

 ### SQL style guide